Polyglot (webzine): ImpactPolyglot grew from a 3-page PDF of all text to as large as 65 pages with over 50 press releases and as many as 91 images in Volume #3 Issue #9; the PDF's file size ranges was 5.3 megabytes.

 Stephen V Cole of Starfleet Games identified Polyglot as one of the "People Who Will Contact You" in his online book about how to run a game company.
 He advises game companies to "ask them to tell you the kind of information they want... and give it to them."
-(The reference is to "Polymancer" but this is incorrect, that being the name of a separate publication by the same company.)
-Mr. Cole has also stated in his blog that "If you really want to know what's going on in the adventure game industry, you can't do better than" reading Polyglot.
+Cole also stated in his blog that "If you really want to know what's going on in the adventure game industry, you can't do better than" reading Polyglot.

-Polymancer Studios has encouraged other companies in the game business to adopt professional press release writing techniques such as using the inverted pyramid in a style guide on their web site.
+Polymancer Studios encouraged other companies in the game business to adopt professional press release writing techniques such as using the inverted pyramid in a style guide on their web site.
 A press release by Polymancer Studios in Polyglot Volume #3 Issue #1 indicated that this has had the effect that the company intended.

 Polyglot was distributed freely on other game companies' websites.

-Regular Contributors
+Regular contributors

-Apart from editorials, Polyglot's only "contributors" are companies in the game industry.
-Their press releases are often signed by the company's owner or president.
-However, the computer game companies' press releases are typically signed by third party public relations and marketing consultants.
-More than 100 companies have sent material to Polyglot since it first went online in March 2005 and as a result a full list of contributors would be long.
-The companies named below are a partial list.
+Apart from editorials, Polyglot's only "contributors" were companies in the game industry.
+More than 100 companies sent material to Polyglot since it first went online in March 2005.

 Roleplaying game companies that have had material posted in Polyglot include Wizards of the Coast, White Wolf, Mongoose Publishing, Columbia Games, Eden Studios, Paizo Publishing, and a large number of smaller "independent" game companies.
 Polyglot also regularly has had marketing and publicity material from Mayfair Games (known for Settlers of Catan) and other German game companies.
 Several miniatures companies also send to Polyglot (usually including color photos of their products) including Games Workshop and Rackham Miniatures.
 Traditional wargame companies like Amarillo Design Bureau and Avalanche Press also have sent product announcements on a regular basis.
 Some toy companies (e.g. Briarpatch), conventions (e.g. Gen Con), game industry professional associations (e.g. GAMA, and film festivals (e.g. Fantasia) have also had marketing material appear in Polyglot's "Traditional" gaming section.

 The various computer games that have been featured in Polyglot include Activision, id Software, Electronic Arts, MTV (who have a game studio), Ubisoft, and numerous smaller companies.
-Activision is the most frequent contributor, generally having several press releases, product announcements, and pages of screenshots or video stills placed in every issue of Polyglot (see various issues in the Notes below for examples of this).
+Activision was the most frequent contributor, generally having several press releases, product announcements, and pages of screenshots or video stills placed in every issue of Polyglot.